spiffe/helm-charts-hardened/examples/tornjak/keycloak/README.md

 # Deploy Tornjak with Auth Enabled

-To install Spire with the least privileges possible we deploy spire across 2 namespaces.
+## Install SPIRE CRDs and deploy SPIRE with Tornjak Enabled

-- Install SPIRE CRDs and deploy SPIRE with Tornjak Enabled
+To install SPIRE with the least privileges possible we deploy it across 2 namespaces.

 ```shell
 # install SPIRE CRDs
 helm upgrade --install --create-namespace -n spire-mgmt spire-crds charts/spire-crds